hwanglab/rnaseq_workshop/06_expression.md

 cd ref
 rstudio gene_id_len.r &
 ```
-* Change font style so that cursor aligns with the font you are typing
+* Change font style so that cursor aligns with what you are typing in the editor or console.
+From the rstudio menu,

 	Tools > Global Options > Appearance > Editor font > Select 'Nimbus Mono L'

 ```r
 library(data.table)